gocloudwave/OpSus_WindowsReboot/README.md

 ### TssDomain

-The domain needed for authentication to Thycotic.
+The domain needed for authentication to Thycotic. **Changeable when entering credentials**

 ### TssUser

-The user authenticating to Thycotic.
+The user authenticating to Thycotic. **Changeable when entering credentials**

 ### SecretTemplateLookup